Want to strut your stuff in the Chinese Year of the Rooster?

 Home to one of the biggest overseas Chinese populations, Sydney is going all out during Lunar New Year.

-Many of the city's iconic landmarks including the Sydney Harbour Bridge will be illuminated bright red during the festival.
+Many of the city’s iconic landmarks including the Sydney Opera House, the Sydney Harbour Bridge and the Town Hall will be illuminated bright red during the festival.

-Fireworks will be launched on the first day of the festival.
-Lunar Lanterns in the shape of the Chinese zodiac animals will be installed around the city.
+Lunar Lanterns in the shape of the Chinese zodiac signs will be installed around the city.

 Raohe Night Market/Wu Lao Guo, Taipei